fgarcia-student/PaintClone/README.md

 ## Next Steps

-Currently I am working ont the following:
+Currently I am working on the following:

 - [ ] Save/Open files
 - [ ] Paint with friends!